 - Then I expect some result

-This approach was inherited from behavior-driven development (BDD) and provides a consistent structure that helps testers define when to begin and end testing a particular feature.
-It also reduces the time spent on writing test cases as the behavior of the system is described upfront.
+This approach, inherited from behavior-driven development (BDD), adopts Gherkin — a domain-specific language for writing acceptance criteria.
+Gherkin acceptance criteria format helps testers define when to begin and end testing a particular feature.
+It also reduces the time spent writing test cases as the team describes the system's behavior upfront.

 - Scenario - the name for the behavior that will be described